 Age-Friendly Business Initiative Forum

-From May 2nd to May 4th, ILC Canada and the University of Ottawa will be hosting the Age-Friendly Business Initiative.
+From May 2nd to May 4th, ILC Canada and the University of Ottawa hosted the Age-Friendly Business Initiative.

 Active Ageing Framework

 This guide discusses the topic of active ageing, including the longevity revolution, the 4 pillars for active ageing, determinants and policy recommendations.
 Created by ILC Brazil with assistance from current ILC Canada Research Director Louise Plouffe.

 A quick look at the changing demographics of Canadian society as it relates to its older population.

 Gender and Aging was the theme of the 2nd International Longevity forum which brought together more than 30 experts to debate and provide recommendations, expressed in the “Gender and Aging Charter”.

 The Rio Declaration: Developing a Culture of Care in Response to the Longevity Revolution